 So what better way to celebrate this holiday than by making yummy quesadillas in the shape of a shamrock?
 They are ultra easy to put together and just plain fun for kids of all ages to make.

 - Favorite Veggies (We added organic baby bella mushrooms, Broccoleaf and cherry tomatoes)

 - Large Shamrock Cookie Cutter

-- Have the kids use the shamrock cookie cutter to cut out 2 shamrock shapes using the tortilla wrap.
-Let them add cheese and their favorite veggies on top of one shamrock.
-Top them off with the second shamrock.
+- Have the kids add cheese and their favorite veggies on top of one tortilla.
+Top them off with a second tortilla.
 Note: It's less of a mess if you cook the quesadilla with ingredients inside and then use the cookie cutter to make a shamrock shape; however, it's more fun to let the little ones create it first and then cook it.

 - Adults, place the shamrock quesadillas on a skillet for about a minute on each side or until cheese has melted.
 Serve and enjoy!

 Abrazos (Hugs) — Gladys